theupdateframework/pep-maximum-security-model/README.rst

 PEP 458 [1]_ proposes how PyPI should be integrated with The Update Framework (TUF) [2]_.
-It explains how modern package managers like pip can be made more secure, and the types of attacks that could be prevented if PyPI were modified on the server side to include TUF metadata.
+It explains how modern package managers like pip can be made more secure, and the types of attacks that can be prevented if PyPI is modified on the server side to include TUF metadata.
 Package managers can reference the TUF metadata available on PyPI to download distributions more securely.

-PEP 458 also describes the metadata layout of the PyPI repository and the minimum security model.
-Although the minimum security model guards against most attacks on software updaters [5]_ [7]_, such as mix-and-match and extraneous dependencies attacks, it can be improved to also support end-to-end signing and to prohibit forged distributions if PyPI is compromised.
+PEP 458 also describes the metadata layout of the PyPI repository and employs the minimum security model, which supports continuous delivery of projects and uses online cryptographic keys to sign the distributions uploaded by developers.
+Although the minimum security model guards against most attacks on software updaters [5]_ [7]_, such as mix-and-match and extraneous dependencies attacks, it can be improved to support end-to-end signing and to prohibit forged distributions in the event that PyPI is compromised.

-The minimum security model supports continuous delivery of projects and uses online cryptographic keys to sign the distributions uploaded by projects.
 The main strength of the minimum security model is the automated and simplified release process: developers may upload distributions and then have PyPI sign for their distributions.
-Much of the release process is handled in an automated fashion by online roles and this simplified approach requires that cryptographic signing keys be stored on the PyPI infrastructure.
-Unfortunately, cryptographic keys that are stored online are vulnerable to theft, and thus distributions that are signed by these keys can be easily forged if attackers compromise the servers that sign for distributions.

-The maximum security model is an extension to the minimum model that permits developers to sign for the distributions that they make available to PyPI users, and does not put end-users at risk of downloading malicious distributions if online signing keys stored on PyPI infrastructure are compromised.
-The maximum security model provides additional protections while still supporting continuous delivery of distributions.
-However, for the following reasons, it is postponed and covered here instead of in PEP 458:
+Much of the release process is handled in an automated fashion by online roles and this simplified approach requires storing cryptographic signing keys on the PyPI infrastructure.
+Unfortunately, cryptographic keys that are stored online are vulnerable to theft.
+The maximum security model, proposed in this PEP, permits developers to sign for the distributions that they make available to PyPI users, and does not put end-users at risk of downloading malicious distributions if the online keys stored on PyPI infrastructure are compromised.

-1. A build farm (distribution wheels on supported platforms are generated for each project on PyPI infrastructure) may possibly complicate matters.
-PyPI wants to support a build farm in the future.
-Unfortunately, if wheels are auto-generated externally, developer signatures for these wheels are unlikely.
-However, there might still be a benefit to generating wheels from source distributions that are signed by developers (provided that reproducible wheels are possible).
-Developers may optionally delegate trust of these wheels to a PyPI role that uses an online role.

-2. An easy-to-use key management solution is needed for developers.
-One approach is to generate a cryptographic private key from a user password, akin to miniLock.
-Although developer signatures can remain optional, this approach may be inadequate due to the great number of potentially unsigned dependencies each distribution may have.
-If any one of these dependencies is unsigned, it negates any benefit the project gains from signing its own distribution (i.e., attackers would only need to compromise one of the unsigned dependencies to attack end-users).
-Requiring developers to manually sign distributions and manage keys is expected to render key signing an unused feature.

-3. A two-phase approach, where the minimum security model is implemented before the maximum security model, will simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.

 Threat Model